 The fact of the matter is, I don’t know why I was called to join YIMCatholic as Webster’s first partner.
 Aside from term papers and essays in college, I had never written a word for publication in my life.
 But called I was, and that calling is what keeps me here sharing my experiences, as well as what I have learned, unearthed, or discovered about the Catholic Faith that I think you may appreciate, enjoy, or find comfort in.

 So to all of you, I say thanks for having me, and for taking a few minutes out of your day to stop by and visit here.
 And I want to especially thank my wife, with whom I shared Webster’s initial request and who has steadfastly supported my writing efforts here.
 I pray that I am able to continue serving the Lord in a manner that I hope He finds favor with.
 I also pray that you may find your visits here to be, as St. Anthony the Great would say, profitable:

 For often (Anthony) would ask questions, and desired to listen to those who were present, and if any one said anything that was useful he confessed that he was profited.

-My conversion story (about a dozen posts) can be found on the 2BFrank link in the tag cloud.
+My conversion story (about a dozen posts) can be found under the banner photograph here.